Glaucoma for advise and examination in earls colne & frinton

 Open angle glaucoma often takes many years to develop to a point where the patient eventually becomes aware of vision problems.
 It is painless and slowly restricts the peripheral vision on the nose side of an eye at first.
 This makes the vision loss especially insidious as the other eye covers for the loss in the initial phase of glaucoma.
 As a result it occurs so slowly a lot of peripheral vision can be lost before someone becomes aware that there is loss of vision.
 Clinically, we see a change in the appearance of the optic nerve at the back of the eye, which will also be associated with a change in the visual field.
 The pressure in the eye may also be raised in the region of 20 – 30 mmHg, but that is not always the case.
 So just concentrating on the pressure is not a wise move and a significant amount of glaucoma’s are missed if the focus is solely on eye pressure.
 The eye pressure increases due to too much fluid being produced in they eye and or not enough draining out via the trabecular meshwork.

 Closed angle glaucoma is due to the drainage of the fluid out of the eye becoming blocked or at least very compromised.
-The eye pressure will be very high, at least 45 mmHg.
+The eye pressure can be very high, at least 45 mmHg.
 Patients with narrow angles are at risk of closed angle glaucoma.
 However if the angle is slightly narrow, the angle may close a bit at night time, resulting in a temporary increase in damaging pressure inside the eye.
 This would increase the cupping of the optic nerve and lead to eventual vision loss.
 Narrow angle glaucoma can be hereditary, is more common in highly farsighted eyes or be due to the swelling of the lens in the eye as a result of ageing.

 How to detect Glaucoma: